Complaints Procedure for Gardeners Covent Garden

 Escalation and independent review.
 If the complainant is not satisfied with the resolution proposed by the initial investigator, the complaint may be escalated to senior management for a secondary review.
 This internal escalation involves a different manager who was not part of the original decision, providing an additional impartial assessment of the evidence and proposed remedies.
 In select cases where an independent technical opinion is appropriate (for example, on specialist planting or structural recommendations), an external expert assessment may be commissioned to inform the final decision.

-Safety signage and gardener pausing work to address a risk Record keeping and confidentiality.
+A young woman in a natural outdoor garden setting, kneeling on the grass and wearing a straw sunhat, a red and black checkered shirt, and gardening gloves, tending to a flower bed filled with yellow, white, and purple blooms.
+The garden features a lush backdrop of green foliage, leafy bushes, and small trees, with a neat lawn area and a paved pathway partially visible.
+The scene suggests a well-maintained outdoor space typical for residential landscaping in central London, such as Covent Garden, showcasing the importance of garden care and maintenance services provided by Gardeners Covent Garden.
+The lighting indicates a bright, sunny day, emphasizing the vibrant colours of the flowers and the healthy greenery of the garden, supporting a professional image for gardening services aimed at enhancing outdoor environments in the local area.
+Record keeping and confidentiality.
 All complaints are retained on our secure internal records for a defined retention period and are treated in accordance with data protection principles.
 Personal data included in a complaint file is used only for the purpose of resolution, service improvement and where required for legal compliance.
 Confidentiality is respected: details are shared within the operational team on a need-to-know basis to deliver remedial action or to conduct a thorough review of the issue.

 Health, safety and urgent matters.
 If a complaint involves an immediate health or safety risk, work may be suspended and remedial steps taken without delay to secure the site.
 Serious allegations that involve damage to property, injury or potential criminal behaviour will be escalated in line with our safety and legal obligations.
 In such cases, remedial action will be prioritised and documented thoroughly to protect all parties.